SUDHANSHU17827/AgriMitra-AI/README.md

 ## Quick start on Windows

-Open PowerShell in the extracted `माझे Kisan` folder.
+Open PowerShell in the extracted `AgriMart AI` folder.

 1. Install the website dependencies: